 Although no particular modules are required before studying this one, we recommend that you should have taken at least two arts modules at OU levels 1 and 2.
-The OU level 1 module Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued) as well as any OU level 2 arts module would be ideal preparation.
+The OU level 1 modules Discovering the arts and humanities (A111), Cultures (A112), Revolutions (A113) or the discontinued module, The arts past and present (AA100), as well as any OU level 2 arts module would be ideal preparation.
 This is because the module has been designed to enable you to apply and develop skills in working with source material that you would get from an interdisciplinary or single-discipline OU level 2 module.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You’ll be provided with three printed module books, each covering two blocks of study, and have access to a module website, which includes:

 - interactive audio and visual material